slawrence100/ece4960-fast-robots/lab8.md

 # Lab 8: Stunts

+**Note: This lab was redone.
+To see the most updated results, check out [this page](https://slawrence100.github.io/ece4960-fast-robots/lab8-v2)**.

 ## Controlled Stunts

 To do the flip, I first tried using PID control to get as close to the wall as possible.
 However, that would often cause my robot to stop too close to the wall instead; I needed it to have some forward velocity in order for the car to flip.
 To try to get around that, I set the proportional constant much higher than I normally would.
 However, that just caused the robot to slam into the wall: